Advanced Computer Techniques: Fate

 Once CSM was sold, ACT had no remaining operations or assets, only lingering corporate debts.
 It took the money from the CSM sale and paid off its debtors a reasonably high partial amount on the dollar.
 As Schachter later said about ACT, "We just faded away.
 We never dissolved.
 We never declared bankruptcy ... we just kind of faded away."

 Former employees of ACT went on to work elsewhere on compilers and various kinds of system software.

 The most notable such endeavor was Edison Design Group.
 Founded by one of ACT's compiler designers J. Stephen Adamczyk in 1988, and with several ex-members of ACT's commercial compiler group working for it over the years, they produced a very successful front-end implementation for the C++ programming language and became well-regarded contributors to the ISO C++ standardization effort.
+As for Schachter, he went into private practice as a lawyer wherein he provided counsel to several companies in the technology area, and also served as vice president and secretary of the board of directors of American Friends of Yahad-In Unum.

-After acquiring and rebranding the ACT/InterACT JOVIAL and Ada compiler products, DDC-I continued to develop and market them throughout the 1990s; they were still listed as legacy products on their website into the 2010s.
+After acquiring and rebranding the ACT/InterACT JOVIAL and Ada compiler products, DDC-I continued to develop and market them throughout the 1990s; they were still listed as legacy products on their website into the 2020s.

 Creative Socio-Medics became a success story.
 Carte Medical, the company that bought it in 1994, changed its corporate name to Netsmart Technologies in 1996 and went public later that year.
 Creative Socio-Medics remained the company's operations arm that it did business through.
 By the 2000s it was steadily profitable; after acquiring a large rival in 2005, the Creative Socio-Medics name was retired in favor of just Netsmart.
 The company sold for $115 million to a pair of private equity firms in 2007 and had 600 employees by 2011.
+Several changes of private ownership followed.
+The company continued to grow, and by 2023 had some 2,600 employees.

 In retrospect, Schachter said of working at Advanced Computer Techniques, "I thoroughly enjoyed being part of this group.
 They were a group of really bright people.
 It was a fun company to work for ...
 I am just sorry we weren't more successful than it turned out we were."